KrishnaPG/Berg10/docs/architecture.md

 - Health monitoring for vector DB availability

 ### 2. Semantic Repository Data Protection
-**Open Question:** What backup strategy should be implemented for the `semantic-repo` (Git-based storage)?
+**Decision:** The backup strategy for the `semantic-repo` will differ based on the operational mode.

-**Considerations:**
-- Automated Git repository backups
-- Geo-replication of semantic-repo
-- Recovery mechanism for corrupted Git repository
-- Versioning rollback strategy for corrupted index blobs
+-   **Local Mode:** Backup is the user's responsibility.
+Users are encouraged to push their project, including the `.semantic` directory, to a remote Git repository as part of their standard workflow.
+The system will ensure atomic file writes to prevent local corruption during operations.
+-   **Enterprise Mode:** An automated, regular backup is mandatory.
+The recommended strategy is a scheduled job (e.g., a Kubernetes CronJob) that executes a `git push` from the live `semantic-repo` to a remote, secure, and backed-up bare Git repository (e.g., on GitHub Enterprise, GitLab, or a dedicated server).

 ### 3. AI/ML Service Reliability
 **Open Question:** What reliability mechanisms should be implemented for external AI/ML services (Hugging Face/Cloud AI)?